realestate-com-au/intro-to-docker/README.md

 # An introduction to Docker

-This here is material for REA's internal introductory Docker training.
+This is material for REA's internal introductory Docker training.

 The slide-deck is implemented in HTML and Javascript, so is easy to run in any browser.
 Open `index.html` to start.